Stana Cerović

-Stana Cerović (1936–2016) was a Montenegrin sworn virgin in rural Montenegro.
+Stana Cerović (1936–August 1, 2016) was a Montenegrin sworn virgin in rural Montenegro.
 He was part of the practice that permitted Albanian and Montenegrin people who were assigned female at birth to take on the gender role of men.
 By the time of his death, he was known, incorrectly, as the last such virgin in the country.

 Biography

-Stana Cerović was born in 1936 in a village near Šavnik, Montenegro, as the daughter of Anda and Milivoje Cerović.
-She had three sisters and two brothers.
-Both brothers died in childhood, and Cerović promised her father that she would continue to look after the family and live as a man.
-She began dressing as a man, and only socialised with men.
-Cerović began to smoke when she was five, and worked in the fields on her father's farm at seven.
-At a young age her mother was resistant of the masculine qualities that Cerovic's father was reinforcing, and before Cerovic's oath was taken, her mother continuously tried to change her dressing, and the chores she carried out.
-Cerović learned traditionally male skills, including being taught to shoot by her father.
+Stana Cerović was born in 1936 in a tiny village near Šavnik, Montenegro, as the daughter of Anda and Milivoj Cerović.
+He had four sisters and two brothers.
+Both brothers died in childhood, and Cerović promised his father that he would continue to look after the family and live as a man.
+He began dressing as a man, and only socialised with men.
+Cerović began to smoke when he was five, and worked in the fields on his father's farm at seven.
+At a young age his mother was resistant of the masculine qualities that Cerovic's father was reinforcing, and before Cerovic's oath was taken, his mother continuously tried to change his dressing, and the chores he carried out.
+Cerović learned traditionally male skills, including being taught to shoot by his father.

 Cerović showed a passion for hunting and shooting throughout his life, and typically joined the men on their wolf hunts, despite not having a hunting license.
 When a shooting club was founded in a nearby village, he applied for membership, but was turned down.
 He later showed up at a tournament organized by the club, and after seeing all the men miss the mark, he took it upon himself to leave the audience and grab a rifle.
 His first shot hit the mark proving that he was an excellent marksman.